Martijncvv/cryptocurrency_portfolio_project/PROCESS.md

 - Fixed bug in twitter timeline
 - Added function to send trade_data from Django to Javascript

+- Had problems with calculating charting data due to problems with asynchronous functions and was trying to figure out a way how to display historical portfolio data in a graph.
+- Finished basic set-up of portfolio graph

 In your process book, you chronicle your big decisions.
 When faced with a decision during the day, document it like this: